-Passasa Fridericiana Marie is one of the SBM ITB students from the 2021 Batch Entrepreneurship Program.
-She became one of Indonesia’s representatives to take part in the Hult Prize competition in London, UK.
-In that competition, Marie and her team succeeded in becoming one of the top teams and joining the “Founder Circle”.
-Their team has been selected to attend the annual Global Prize Hult Prize in New York City, which will take place this coming 14th of September of 2019.
-Previously, she and her team named “Dosson” won the regional one championship in Melbourne, Australia on 12-13 April 2019.
+Passasa Fridericiana Marie is one of SBM ITB students from the 2021 Batch Entrepreneurship Program.
+She became one of Indonesia’s representatives taking part in the Hult Prize competition in London, UK.
+In that competition, Marie and her team became one of the top teams and joined the “Founder Circle”.
+Their team was selected to attend the annual Global Prize Hult Prize in New York City, which took place on 14th of September 2019.
+Previously, she and her team named “Dosson” won the regional championship in Melbourne, Australia on 12-13 April 2019.

-Passasa Fridericiana Marie who is usually called “Marie” is now in the second level but has dared to take part in an international competition.
-The Hult Prize is the world’s largest student competition for social good, each year welcoming college and university students from all over the world to compete with their start-up ideas to solve a pressing global issue.
+Passasa Fridericiana Marie usually called “Marie” is now at the second level but she has taken part in an international competition.
+The Hult Prize is the world’s largest student competition for social good, each year welcoming college and university students from all over the world to compete in solving a pressing global issue.
 The challenge for 2019 is youth unemployment.

-During the process of participating in the Hult Prize competition, Marie said that SBM ITB had provided very useful knowledge in participating in the competition.
+Participating in the Hult Prize competition, Marie said that SBM ITB had provided very useful knowledge.

-Marie also said that SBM ITB has taught her a lot about business and dive into the business mindset.
-Especially from the course Leadership Management Process where they guide us to build our own business that includes :
+Marie also said that SBM ITB has taught her a lot about business and how to dive into the business mindset.
+Especially from Leadership Management Process course where they guide us to build our own business that includes :

-In undergoing a 5-weeks preliminary process in London, she told about the struggle that was experienced.
+Undergoing a 5-weeks preliminary process in London, she shared the struggle she experienced.
 Marie said that her schedule was super intensive (Session includes: mentoring, workshops, o hours, pitch Friday, speed mentoring).

 “We were given an immense amount of advice over the ﬁve weeks and information overload was a serious problem.
-But I learn to prioritize : accept relevant advice, reject the less important, and park advice that may be useful in the future. “ Marie said.
+But I learned to prioritize, accept relevant advice, reject the less important, and park advice that may be useful in the future“ Marie said.

 “Lastly, becoming one of the participants on the biggest global accelerators in the world is another step of responsibility for me.”
 Marie said.
 “It thrives me to become more independent because I am ultimately responsible for the success of our company.
 It is unproductive—and almost always untrue—to ﬁnd excuses for my failure and blame externalities to mentors, peers, strict regulations.” she added.

-At the end of the interview, Marie delivered several messages for Indonesian students, especially SBM ITB students, specifically :
+At the end of the interview, Marie delivered several messages for Indonesian students, especially SBM ITB students:

-- Conﬁdence is key.
-It won’t matter how good your idea is if you’re unable to communicate it.
+Conﬁdence is key.
+Your idea will not matter if you are not able to communicate it.
 Be clear when you’re delivering your ideas.

-Hopefully after seeing the spirit of Marie, there will be other Marie who are ready to pour a lot of achievements for our nation and our homeland of Indonesia.
+Hopefully, after seeing the spirit of Marie, there will be other Maries who are ready to present a lot of achievements for our nation and homeland, Indonesia.